-So how many bananas does it take to equal 4700 mg?
+So how many bananas does it take to equal to 4 700 mg?
 Like 15 bananas!

 You’d have to eat 15 bananas every day.
 And what would that do to your weight?

 Let’s say avocados.
-Avocados (a whole one) have about 800 mgs. of potassium, but we would need 5 a day.
+Avocados (whole ones) have about 800 mgs of potassium, but we would need 5 a day.
 Again, that would be a huge amount of calories in the diet.

 What you need is 10 cups of vegetables every single day to get your potassium.
-And dark green vegetables like beet greens and other dark greens are the most rich in potassium.
+And dark green vegetables like beet greens and other dark greens are the richest in potassium.

 Welcome to America.
 You’re consuming empty nutrition.

-Remember growing up how all the vegetables used to taste really, really good, like a tomato?
+Remember, growing up, how all the vegetables used to taste really, really good, like a tomato?
 And today, they taste like water?
-Do you ever wonder why flowers have no scent anymore?
+Have you ever wondered why flowers have no scent anymore?

-But you need wheat grass from grass grown on nutrient dense soils, like I have at my store.
+But you need wheatgrass from grass grown on nutrient-dense soils, like what I have at my store.

-Because WGJP has some amazing properties in helping to stabilize blood sugar levels and for healing insulin resistance.
+This is because WGJP has some amazing properties in helping to stabilize blood sugar levels and for healing Insulin Resistance.
 It’s rich in all important vitamins, potassium, and other important trace minerals.